European Journal of Social Psychology

 The European Journal of Social Psychology welcomes the following submissions:

 Original Research Articles: Up to a maximum of 10,000 words in length, including abstract and keywords.
 These articles may be empirical, meta-analytical or theoretical and must provide a significant contribution to the understanding of social phenomena.
 We also welcome major reviews of research on specific areas of presentation or statements of original theoretical positions.
 All original articles will be peer reviewed.
 Abstracts must end with a Key Message, emphasisng the research outcome or contribution of the article.
 This will assist the reader community and promote the search engine ranking of your article.

 Fast Track Reports: Up to a maximum of 4,000 words in length, with an abstract of no more than 150 words.
 These articles must report on cutting edge research, of significant and broad importance to the field.
-If selected to be of broad importance by the editorial team, the report will receive peer review within one month of submission and if accepted will be published online swiftly.
+If selected to be of broad importance by the editorial team, the report will receive peer review within 6 weeks of submission and if accepted will be published online swiftly.
 Please note that authors will receive minimal feedback on submissions and in most cases this will be reduced to a simple "acceptance" vs. "rejection" decision.
 Fast Track Reports will only be accepted if the report does not require major revision.